Cerebellum-Realtime/.github/profile/README.md

 # Overview

-Cerebellum is a scaleable, open-source, drop-in infrastructure for realtime applications.
-That's a mouthful!
+Cerebellum is a scalable, open-source, drop-in infrastructure for realtime applications.

 In short: **we help you ship WebSocket-based realtime applications faster and more reliably**.

-To learn more about Cerebellum's development in detail, read our case study [here](https://docs.google.com/document/d/1WC1yrta0Rao3_08TVQburuwODeZ3hy00GHWGn716NXE/edit).
+To learn more about Cerebellum's development in detail, read our case study [here](https://cerebellum-realtime.github.io/).

 ## At a Glance

 Cerebellum is made up of several tools.
 Take a look at their READMEs, linked below:
 - [CLI](https://github.com/Cerebellum-Realtime/cli): deploy Cerebellum's infrastructure in just a few clicks
-- [Client SDK](https://github.com/Cerebellum-Realtime/clientLibrary): interact with Cerebellum on the front end
+- [Client SDK](https://github.com/Cerebellum-Realtime/clientSDK): interact with Cerebellum on the front end
 - [CDK](https://github.com/Cerebellum-Realtime/cdk): provision the AWS infrastructure that makes up Cerebellum
 - [Server](https://github.com/Cerebellum-Realtime/server): manage the back-end server that powers Cerebellum